 WATER UTILITY SERVICE . . .
 The District is located within the certificated service area of the City of Georgetown, Texas, which provides retail water service to the land within the District's boundaries.
-By letter dated December 28, 2022, Georgetown confirmed that it could provide retail water service to the District in accordance with its standard terms and conditions.
+By letter dated December 28, 2022, the City confirmed that the City could provide retail water service to the District in accordance with the City's standard terms and conditions.
 Service to future connections within the District will require the payment of additional impact fees and may require, among other things, the construction of additional utility system improvements.
-The additional 168.71 developable acres within the District will require the payment of additional impact fees and additional water improvements or other requirements may be required to be constructed or satisfied as a condition to service to this additional acreage.
 See "THE SYSTEM - Water Supply."

 WASTEWATER COLLECTION AND TREATMENT . . .
 Land within the District receives wastewater collection and treatment services from the City of Liberty Hill.
 Expansions of the City's treatment plant and other offsite facilities will be required to provide wastewater service to all the acreage within the District.
-If Liberty Hill fails to provide wastewater service beyond what is currently available, or increase of rates beyond those which are usual and customary, development within the District could be adversely affected.
+If Liberty Hill fails to provide wastewater service beyond what is currently available, or increases rates beyond those which are usual and customary, development within the District could be adversely affected.
 Although the "Agreement for Conveyance of Lift Stations and Force Mains, Provision of Additional LUEs of Wastewater Service and Surcharge Fee Credits, and Matters Related Thereto dated March 15, 2016 entered into with Liberty Hill (the "Lift Station Agreement") provides certain contractual self-help remedies if Liberty Hill does not proceed with the design, construction or expansion of the facilities required to provide additional service, resorting to such remedies could be a time consuming and expensive process.
-See "THE SYSTEM - Wastewater Collection and Treatment and Liberty Hill Fees."
+See "THE SYSTEM - Wastewater Collection and Treatment."